-The word champagne is often used generically and indiscriminately to describe any wine with bubbles.
+Many people use the word champagne to indiscriminately describe any wine with bubbles.
 But in reality, champagne accounts for only a fraction of sparkling wines sold worldwide.
 By definition, true champagne is only produced in the Champagne region of France.
-Different sparkling wine types like prosecco, cava, crémant, moscato, and lambrusco comprise the rest of the market.
-And while each bears some likeliness to champagne (i.e., they all fizz, thanks to varying amount of carbon dioxide captured in the wine), there are distinct and important difference among them all.
+Different types of sparkling wine like prosecco, cava, crémant, moscato, and lambrusco comprise the rest of the market.
+And while each bears some likeliness to champagne (i.e., they all fizz, thanks to varying amount of carbon dioxide captured in the wine), there are distinct and important difference among them.

 How Is Sparkling Wine Made?
 A Breakdown of Production Methods